thm2kor/Udacity-CarND-Advanced-Lane-Lines-P2/README.md

 1. Identify the 3D real world points for each of the identified corners using the OpenCV function `cv2.findChessboardCorners( ... )`.
 These points are called **object points**
 2. The corresponding 2D coordinates of these points in the image are the locations where two black squares touch each other in the respective chess boards.
 These points are called **image points**.
 3. With the identified object points and image points, calibrate the camera using the function `cv2.calibrateCamera( ... )` which returns the **camera matrix and distortion coefficients**
-4. The object points, image points, camera matrix and distortion co-efficients for each image are converted to a byte stream and saved to a **[pickle file](./camera_cal/camera_distortion_pickle.p)**
+4. The object points, image points, camera matrix and distortion coefficients for each image are converted to a byte stream and saved to a **[pickle file](./camera_cal/camera_distortion_pickle.p)**

-The above steps are implemented in the [calibrations.py](./calibration.py) file.
+The above steps are implemented in the [calibrations.py](./calibrations.py) file.
 The results could be verified by running the following command from a conda environment:

 ```sh
 $ python calibrations.py --corners
 ```

-For each calibration*.jpg file in the [calibration folder](./camera_cal/), a corresponding result file with the postfix *_corners.jpg* is created in the [output_images folder] (./output_images).
+For each calibration*.jpg file in the [calibration folder](./camera_cal/), a corresponding result file with the postfix *_corners.jpg* is created in the [output_images folder](./output_images).
 The result files shows a side-by-side view of the original chessboard image with distortion and the resulting image with the identified corners.
 A sample output for one of the calibration image is shown below:
 ![alt text][image1]

 As a side note, some of the chessboard images could not be calibrated because `cv2.findChessboardCorners` was unable to detect the desired number of internal corners.